 Event Publications Disclaimer

-All registered student organizations, whether sponsored or not, must provide certain required information on all publications, including Web pages.
+All registered student organizations, whether sponsored or not, must provide a disclaimer on all publications, including Web pages.

 Distribution of Literature

 Registered student organizations have the ability to distribute literature on campus.
 Literature can be used to advertise your organization, publicize information, promote an idea, or for a variety of other purposes.
 Registered student organizations